jboss-developer/jboss-eap-quickstarts/helloworld-jms/README.md

    * Define a server runtime environment that uses the `standalone-full.xml` configuration file.
    * Start the server defined in the previous step.
 2. Outside of JBoss Developer Studio, configure the JMS `test` queue by running the JBoss CLI commands as described in the section above entitled *Configure the JBoss EAP Server*.
-3. In JBoss Developer Studio, right-mouse and choose `Run As` --> `Java Application`.
+3. In JBoss Developer Studio, right-click and choose `Run As` --> `Java Application`.
 The output messages appear in the `Console` window.

 Debug the Application
 ------------------------------------